Cut Throat City: Plot

 Blink, Miracle, and Junior rob local businesses in an attempt to make quick cash and attract the attention of The Saint.
-They are successful but Lawrence finds their money and forces the group to leave.
+They are successful, but when Blink's father finds their money, he forces the group to leave.
 They visit a strip club where they flash their earnings and are taken prisoner by Det.
 Courtney and his men.
 They are delivered to The Saint who is impressed with the trio and allows them to live in exchange for cash.
 They return to the Ninth Ward and Det.
 Valencia concludes her investigation, urging Blink to pursue his artistic dreams instead of a life of crime.
 Symms and The Saint meet to discuss the situation.
 Soon after, Bass presents himself to The Saint who shoots him in the head.

 Some time later, the trio continue to find themselves in poverty.
 Blink proposes they rob a FEMA office but the robbery goes wrong when Miracle kills a security guard.
 The police swarm the building and all three men are seemingly killed in the ensuing firefight.
 However, Blink is revealed to have survived and shown at the publishing of his graphic novel where Valencia congratulates him and he thanks her for giving him a second chance.

-During the ending credits, Symms meets with Courtney at the grave of Andre where he shoots him dead and appoints Miracle as the new overseer of the Lower Ninth.
+During the ending credits, Symms meets with Courtney at the grave of Andre where he shoots him dead and appoints Miracle (who also survived) as the new overseer of the Lower Ninth.